troopcomm/Coinbase-withdraw-live-panel/README.md

 🐱‍🏍 ## Coinbase [EVILGINX2] withdraw.

+## UPDATE - Added: Withdrawal of all coins from the wallet.

 ## Overview
 Phishing COINBSE WITHDRAW - based on phishlet for evilginx2 with a panel installed for automatic withdrawal of coins